psrc/psrc.github.io/_posts/2023-03-28-womens-travel.md

 With the arrival of the COVID-19 pandemic, we saw a greater trend towards telecommuting for some people and continued trends in aging.
 Housing prices continue to soar and childcare options continue to degrade.
 With these new considerations at play, compounded with the existing burdens on women, when will the transportation system evolve for women across diverse backgrounds?

-### The Puget Sound Regional Council Household Travel Survey provides data on travel by women
+#### The Puget Sound Regional Council Household Travel Survey provides data on travel by women

 The  [Puget Sound Regional Household Travel Survey](https://www.psrc.org/our-work/household-travel-survey-program) contains detailed information about travel behaviors by race, ethnicity, gender, income, and location.
 The rich travel survey data source reveals the diversity women's experiences of travel throughout the region.
 Through the analysis of the Regional Household Travel Survey in this report, key trends have emerged that differentiate women resident's travel patterns from men's travel patterns across all modes.
 The 2017, 2019, and 2021 household travel surveys collected day-to-day information from households in the central Puget Sound region, such as how we traveled, where we went, how long it took—even where we chose to live and whether we got home deliveries, prior to COVID-19 and after.

 This report starts with comparing travel by gender, during the stable period prior to COVID-19, and then dives into some broader, national trends, and finishes by taking a glance at recent trends that occurred in 2021, during COVID-19.
 Data from 2017 and 2019 have combined to give a more robust sample size.
-You can also [view the full dataset here](https://household-travel-survey-psregcncl.hub.arcgis.com)including 2017, 2019 and 2021 data.
+You can also [view the full dataset here](https://household-travel-survey-psregcncl.hub.arcgis.com) including 2017, 2019 and 2021 data.

-### Travel demands put different pressures on women
+#### Travel demands put different pressures on women

 Women's trips are more varied to a broader spread of destinations and are more likely to primarily serve the needs of someone else.
 Women are more likely to live in a car-free or car-light household, take more trips with other people, take fewer single-occupant car trips than men, and are more likely to carpool or get a ride from a family member or friend if they don’t have a driver’s license.